ADv0rnik/1_Basics_of_software_code_development/README.md

 Exercise14.
 Find the sum of the squares of the first hundred numbers

 Exercise15.
 Define product of the squares of the first two hundred numbers.

+Exercise16.
+Find the sum of those members of the series which have modulus greater than or equal to a given e.